China’s diesel exports recover but not enough to reverse global shortage: Kemp

-Volumes recovered to equal the average of 1.72 million tonnes per month between 2018 and the first half of 2021, before the government began restricting them (“Monthly statistical bulletin”, General Administration of Customs, Oct.
-18).
+Volumes recovered to equal the average of 1.72 million tonnes per month between 2018 and the first half of 2021, before the government began restricting them.

 Faster exports will provide some relief amid a global diesel shortage, but are unlikely to be enough to stabilise and rebuild global inventories, or offset any future disruption as a result of sanctions on Russia’s fuel exports.